How often do we tell our own life story? How often do we adjust, embellish, make sly cuts?Julian Barnes

 Todd has also served on peer juries for the Canada Council for the Arts, the Manitoba Arts Council, and the Winnipeg Arts Council and on many book award juries.
 As well, he has been a speaker and panellist at writing and publishing annual general meetings and professional development sessions.

 For more professional information, Todd’s general CV/Résumé is here.

 First Person Impertinent

-I believe stories are what people do, perhaps even what we are.
+Stories are what people do, perhaps even what we are.
 And books–as objects and for the stories they hold–are vital to humanity.
 I’ve spent a good chunk of my life working and volunteering in book culture.

-Contact me if have time on your hands and you’re willing to buy the first round or if you want to offer me a lucrative and useful sinecure.
+Contact me if you have time on your hands and you’re willing to buy the first round or if you want to offer me a lucrative and useful sinecure.